 - Average Cost per Person: The average cost per person will be automatically calculated from the total cost of the project divided by the total number of unique people served (refer to Appendix A). - Average Cost per Service: The average cost per service will be automatically calculated from the total cost of the project divided by the total number of services delivered (refer to Appendix A).
-A significant proportion of funds is expected to be used for program delivery as opposed to program development and organizational infrastructure. - Average Cost per Clinical Service: The average cost per clinical service will be automatically calculated from the total cost of the project divided by the total number of clinical services delivered (refer to Appendix A). - Personnel: The individual salary cap for CPRIT awards is \$200,000 per year.
+A significant proportion of funds is expected to be used for program delivery as opposed to program development and organizational infrastructure. - Average Cost per Preventive Service: The average cost per clinical service will be automatically calculated from the total cost of the project divided by the total number of services delivered (refer to Appendix A). - Personnel: The individual salary cap for CPRIT awards is \$200,000 per year.
 Describe the source of funding for all project personnel where CPRIT funds are not requested. - Travel: PDs and related project staff are expected to attend CPRIT's conference.
 CPRIT funds may be used to send up to 2 people to the conference. - Equipment: Equipment having a useful life of more than 1 year and an acquisition cost of \$5,000 or more per unit must be specifically approved by CPRIT.
 An applicant does not need to seek this approval prior to submitting the application.
-Justification must be provided for why funding for this equipment cannot be found elsewhere; CPRIT funding should not supplant existing funds.
 Cost sharing of equipment purchases is strongly encouraged.

-• Services Costs:
+Services Costs:

-- CPRIT reimburses for services using Medicare reimbursement rates.
+O CPRIT reimburses for services using Medicare reimbursement rates.
 Describe the source of funding for all services where CPRIT funds are not requested.
+If preventive services are being paid for and provided by others, the applicant is required to explain and report on the number of services and outcomes that are delivered to the people navigated by the program.

+Incentives:

-If clinical services are being paid for and provided by others, the applicant is required to explain and report on the number of clinical services and patient outcomes (eg, screenings/diagnostics, vaccinations, cancer precursors, cancers detected) that are delivered to the people navigated by the program. - CPRIT does not allow recovery of costs related to tests that have not been recommended by the USPSTF.
-In several cases (eg, breast self-exams, clinical breast exams, PSA tests), the Task Force has concluded there is not enough evidence available to draw reliable conclusions about the additional benefits and harms of these tests.
-(See https://www.uspreventiveservicestaskforce.org/) - Other Expenses: - Incentives: Use of incentives or positive rewards to change or elicit behavior is allowed; however, incentives may only be used based on strong evidence of their effectiveness for the purpose and in the priority population identified by the applicant.
-CPRIT will not fund cash incentives.
-The maximum dollar value allowed for an incentive per person, per activity or session, is \$25. - Costs Not Related to Cancer Prevention and Control: CPRIT does not allow recovery of any costs for services not related to cancer (eg, health physicals, HIV testing). - Indirect/Shared Costs: Texas law limits the amount of grant funds that may be spent on indirect/shared expenses to no more than 5% of the total award amount (5.263% of the direct costs).
+O Use of incentives or positive rewards to change or elicit behavior is allowed; however, incentives may only be used based on strong evidence of their effectiveness for the purpose and in the priority population identified by the applicant.CPRIT will not fund

+- cash incentives.
+The maximum dollar value allowed for an incentive per person, per activity or session, is \$25. - Indirect/Shared Costs: Texas law limits the amount of grant funds that may be spent on indirect/shared expenses to no more than 5% of the total award amount (5.263% of the direct costs).
 Guidance regarding indirect cost recovery can be found in CPRIT's Administrative Rules.